ChehabiMed/inverse-kinematic-4-dof-robot-arm-python/README.md

 2. Open Jupyter Notebook and navigate to the repository directory.

-3. Open and run `notebook_script.ipynb` to calculate the forward and inverse kinematics and visualize the robotic arm.
+3. Open and run `IK_4DOF.ipynb` to calculate the forward and inverse kinematics and visualize the robotic arm.

 ## IK_4DOF.ipynb